 Themes Delivering Sustaining and growing Excelling Formative assessment Teachers collect and use assessment data to monitor achievements and identify gaps in learning to inform planning for student groups and individual students.
 Teachers use evidence of learning, including a range of formative assessments to inform their teaching, adapt their practice and meet learning needs of students.
 Assessment is used flexibly and responsively as an integral part of daily classroom instruction.
 Teachers expertly implement formative assessment, incorporating student voice and agency.
 Summative assessment Assessment meets all NESA requirements.
 It is planned and implemented in all classes and data is used to inform teaching.
 Assessment is a tool that supports learning across the school.
 Teachers use a range of assessments to capture information about student learning.
 There is a whole school approach to support consistency of teacher analysis and judgement about student achievement.
 The school analyses student progress and achievement data and a range of other contextual information.
 Teachers adjust their practice to trends in student achievement, at individual, group, and whole school levels.
 Student engagement Students understand learning goals and know when and why assessment is undertaken.
 Teachers share criteria for assessment with students.
 Formative and summative assessments provide students with opportunities to receive, reflect on and offer feedback about their learning, fostering their sense of agency.
 Students understand and are actively engaged to provide feedback on assessment approaches used in learning.
 Student agency is developed through embedded processes for receiving, reflecting and providing feedback on their learning that is analysed and used to inform teaching.
 Whole school monitoring of student learning There is a whole school assessment approach to ensure the learning of all students is systematically resourced and monitored.
 The school analyses assessment data to identify student and cohort learning progress.
-Teachers use summative data to identify student learning, allocate resourcing and The school uses systematic and reliable assessment information to evaluate student learning over time and implements changes in teaching that lead to measurable improvement. validate formative assessment practices.
+Teachers use summative data to identify student learning, allocate resourcing and validate formative assessment practices. to ensure the learning of all students is identify student and cohort learning progress.
+Teachers use summative data to identify The school uses systematic and reliable assessment information to evaluate student learning over time and implements changes in teaching that lead to measurable improvement.
 The school has processes in place to support teachers' consistent, evidence-informed judgement and moderation of assessments.